Boulder Valley School District receives certain annual federal grants under the Every Student Succeeds Act (ESSA).

 Preparing, Training, and Recruiting High Quality Teachers and Principals

 Title II aims to help districts hire, retain, train, and advance teachers and school principals with the skills needed to obtain the best outcomes for their students.
-BVSD currently uses Title II funding to provide mentoring for new teachers, and professional development in mathematics in all schools and at all levels.
+BVSD currently uses Title II funding to provide mentoring for new teachers and principals, and professional development on instructional practices and use of data to guide teaching in all schools and at all levels.

 Language Instruction for Limited English Proficient and Immigrant Students